tannerdolby/angular-node-blog/README.md

 - Post page with the specific blog post
 - About me page
 - Contact me page

+## Hosting

+You can headover to [Netlify](https://www.netlify.com/) to create an account if you don't already have one.
+Once you have setup the project locally, ie you clicked "Use this template" button or forked the repository.
+Next, simply login to your Netlify account and click "New site from git" then choose the repository in your users organization where this template is and your site will be deployed!

+Once your site is deployed on Netlify, make sure to take note of the sites URL.
+You will need to update the API endpoints located in `blog-client/assets/endpoints.ts`.
+This makes sure the right endpoints are being hit when making API calls.
+See [Notes](https://github.com/tannerdolby/angular-node-blog-template/blob/master/NOTES.md) for more.

 ## Usage
 All blog posts will be stored in the `blog-client/src/app/pages` directory in the angular client.
 To add a new blog post, simply create a new HTML file, `new-post.html` in the `/pages` directory and write your post.